+The allowance calculation methodology includes further segregation of loan classes into risk rating categories.
 The borrower's overall financial condition, repayment sources, guarantors and value of collateral, if appropriate, are evaluated annually for all loan classes.
-Credit quality risk ratings include regulatory classifications of pass, special mention, substandard, doubtful and loss.
-Loans classified as special mention have potential weaknesses that deserve management's close attention.
+Credit quality risk ratings include regulatory classifications of pass, special mention, substandard, doubtful and loss, Loans classified as special mention have potential weaknesses that deserve management's close attention.
 If uncorrected, the potential weaknesses may result in deterioration of the repayment prospects.
 Loans classified substandard have a well-defined weakness or weaknesses that jeopardize the liquidation of the debt.
 They include loans that are inadequately protected by the current sound net worth and paying capacity of the obligor or of the collateral pledged, if any.
 Loans classified doubtful have all the weaknesses inherent in loans classified substandard with the added characteristic that collection or liquidation in full, on the basis of current conditions and facts, is highly improbable.
-Loans classified as a loss are considered uncollectible and are immediately charged to the allowance for credit losses.
+Loans classified as a loss are considered uncollectible and are immediately charged to the allowance for loan losses.
 Loans not classified are rated pass.
 To help ensure that risk ratings are accurate and reflect the present and future capacity of borrowers to repay a loan as agreed, the Company has a structured loan rating process encompassing both internal and external oversight.
 The Company's loan officers are responsible for the timely and accurate risk rating of all loans in the Company's loan portfolio at origination and on an ongoing basis.
 The Company utilizes an external loan review consultant to conduct a loan review of its portfolio each year.
 The external consultant generally reviews all commercial loan relationships exceeding a specified threshold.